-Licensees must maintain complete records that are sufficient to determine any tax due, including those records listed below.
+Licensees must maintain complete records sufficient to determine any tax due, including those listed below.
 Licensees must retain these records for at least four years unless the Department authorizes earlier destruction.
 If a licensee uses both guest checks and cash register tapes concurrently, it may destroy guest checks 60 days after the date of sale.

-If a licensee does not maintain adequate and accurate records by which the Department may establish the true tax liability, the Department is authorized to determine the tax lability from whatever information is available.
-An assessment made by the Department is binding and presumed accurate unless adequate records are submitted to prove otherwise.
-163 selling prices.
-However, cash register tapes will be the predominate record for determining selling prices, as those tapes show the actual prices charged to customers.
+If a licensee does not maintain adequate and accurate records by which the Department may establish the actual tax liability, the Department is authorized to determine the tax liability from whatever information is available.
+An assessment made by the Department is binding and presumed accurate unless adequate records are submitted to prove otherwise.165